ShareChat asks ‘The Wire’ to remove article linking it to purported app that spread hate, fake news

 ShareChat made the demand a day after The Wire announced that it would undertake an internal review of a series of reports that it recently published about social media company Meta, the parent firm of social media platforms Facebook and Instagram.

-In the reports about Meta, The Wire had claimed that the chief of the Bharatiya Janata Party’s Information Technology cell Amit Malviya holds special privileges that enable him to get posts removed from Instagram.
+In its reports about Meta, The Wire had claimed that the chief of the Bharatiya Janata Party’s Information Technology cell Amit Malviya holds special privileges that enable him to get posts removed from Instagram.

-Referring to these developments, ShareChat said on Wednesday that it would be prudent on the part of The Wire to publicly acknowledge that there may be discrepancies in the reports about Tek Fog as well.
+ShareChat said on Wednesday that it would be prudent of The Wire to acknowledge that there may be discrepancies in the report linking it to Tek Fog as well.

-In January, The Wire had published a series of reports about Tek Fog.
-The reports had alleged that the BJP IT cell used the purported application to automate the retweeting of posts on Twitter, store a database of private citizens for targeted harassment and hijack inactive WhatsApp accounts.
+In a two-part report about Tek Fog published in January, The Wire alleged that the BJP IT cell used the purported application to automate the retweeting of posts on Twitter, store a database of private citizens for targeted harassment and hijack inactive WhatsApp accounts.

 The Wire had claimed that Tek Fog operatives used ShareChat to “test and curate fake news, political propaganda and hate speech before automating it to other popular social media platforms”.
 The report had, however, added that the Bengaluru-based social media platform had denied any connection with the purported application.